 Elevate the Head of Your Bed

 Raising the head of your bed by four to six inches or using a wedge pillow to keep your head elevated can help prevent blood from pooling in your lower body during sleep.
-As a result, this can promote better circulation and increase your blood pressure.
+This can promote better circulation and increase your blood pressure.
 This method is beneficial for people who experience dizziness or lightheadedness when getting out of bed, as it helps reduce the sudden drop in blood pressure that can happen when you move from a lying to a standing position.

 Limit Alcohol Consumption